cisagov/manage.get.gov/docs/django-admin/roles.md

 groups and the methods to create them are defined in our `user_group` model and run in a migration.

+For more details, refer to the [user group model](../../src/registrar/models/user_group.py).

 ## Editing group permissions through code

 We can edit and deploy new group permissions by: